What is climate change?

 In its 2013 assessment, the Intergovernmental Panel on Climate Change (IPCC) forecast a range of possible scenarios based on computer modelling.
 But most simulations indicate that global surface temperature change by the end of the 21st Century is likely to exceed 1.5C, relative to 1850.

-A threshold of 2C is generally regarded as the gateway to dangerous warming.
+A threshold of 2C had long been regarded as the gateway to dangerous warming.
+More recently, scientists and policy makers have argued that keeping temperature rise to within 1.5C is a safer limit for the world.

+An IPCC report in 2018 suggested that keeping to the 1.5C target would require "rapid, far-reaching and unprecedented changes in all aspects of society".

 Even if we cut greenhouse gas emissions dramatically now, scientists say the effects will continue because parts of the climate system, particularly large bodies of water and ice, can take hundreds of years to respond to changes in temperature.
 It also takes greenhouse gases decades to be removed from the atmosphere.